jenny0741/final_project/README.md

   ### Confusion Matrix

-  One of the most important classification measures is confusion matrices.
+  One of the most important classification measures is confusion matrix.
 The confusion matrix produces the four important numbers of true positive(TP), true negative (TN), false positive (FP), and flase negative (FN).
-This predicted values are compared to the model actual values.
+These values are used to calculate the accuracy and prec.

  <img src="Resources/confusion_matrix.png" width=300 height=200>